Deepi03/Hel-library-web-app/README.md

 * list of authors in table view along with its corresponding books and informations of authors

+* sort books based on title(a-z),availablity and authors based on name
+* search for genres
 * Under the book tab list of books and and its corresponding author can be viewed.If a visitor is logged in  as an USER with a unique USERNAME and PASSWORD, the user can borrow  any number available books from the book table it self or the user can chhose the return days and borrow a book from its detialed view.

 * A borrowed book (which is in transaction) will not be available for the other users.